USB4: Hardware support

 Brad Saunders, CEO of the USB Promoter Group, anticipates that most PCs with USB4 will support Thunderbolt 3, but for phones the manufacturers are less likely to implement Thunderbolt 3 support.

 On 3 March 2020, Cypress Semiconductor announced new Type-C power (PD) controllers supporting USB4, CCG6DF as dual port and CCG6SF as single port.

-In November 2020, Apple unveiled MacBook Air (M1, 2020), MacBook Pro (13-inch, M1, 2020) and Mac mini (M1, 2020), featuring two USB4 ports.
+In November 2020, Apple unveiled MacBook Air (M1, 2020), MacBook Pro (13-inch, M1, 2020) and Mac mini (M1, 2020), featuring two USB 40Gbps (USB4 Gen 3) ports.

 AMD also stated that Zen 3+ (Rembrandt) processors will support USB4 and released products do have this feature after a chipset driver update.
-However, AMD has only announced support for USB 3.2 Gen 2×2 in Zen 4 processors that were released in September 2022.
+However, AMD has only announced support for USB 20Gbps (USB 3.2 Gen 2×2) in Zen 4 processors that were released in September 2022.
 Intel supported Thunderbolt 3 and USB-C with their 8th generation mobile processors in 2018.
 For example, the Lenovo P52 has dual TB3 ports on the rear.
 TB/USB has evolved as Intel is able to refine logic design.